 The order of the monitoring rules is important: As soon as a rule matches an entity, the entity won't be considered by any of the later rules.
 Consequently, specific rules should come before general rules.

 Automatic migration from the classic to the new monitoring rules isn't possible.
-You need to recreate the rules, or you can create new rules from scratch.
+You need to recreate the rules, or you can create new rules from scratch and preview the monitored hosts to ensure the desired hosts are covered.

 Classic monitoring rules